 With much hard work and exceptional determination, Arseel passed her final exams last year.

 Today, Arseel is back in her beloved home of Al-Bukamal after fighting subsided there.
 She has enrolled in the second level of ‘Curriculum B’ to combine grade three and four.
 “I’m confident I will be one of the top students.
 I will realize my dream of becoming a doctor to help my people and make my father proud.”

-Thanks to generous contributions from Education Cannot Wait, Educate A Child, the Civil Protection and Humanitarian Aid Operations department (ECHO), Norway, Germany, Japan and Canada, UNICEF is supporting tens of thousands of children in Syria through self-learning and curriculum B programmes to help shore up the education of those who missed out on years of schooling or are at high risk of dropping out from school.
+Thanks to generous contributions from Education Cannot Wait, Educate A Child, the European Civil Protection and Humanitarian Aid Operations department (ECHO), Norway, Germany, Japan and Canada, UNICEF is supporting tens of thousands of children in Syria through self-learning and curriculum B programmes to help shore up the education of those who missed out on years of schooling or are at high risk of dropping out from school.